tvsnarayana/citrix/README.md

 ## Todo
 - Configure SSL for management
 - Configure licenses
+- Change long attributes to use combine() instead
 - Refactor with include_task to make the different easier to find and work with